ryanchants/engineering-management/README.md

   - “Okay I am going to take a few questions before I make my conclusion.”
 - [How to tell a great story](https://www.julian.com/blog/storytelling), Julian Shapiro
   - Blow your own mind
+- [How to Create, Structure, Design, Prepare and Hold a Great Presentation](https://ia.net/topics/five-canons-of-rhetoric), iA, provides a great summary for how to approach and deliver a presentation.
+It follows Quitilian's Five Canons of Rhetoric:
+  - 1. *Inventio*: developing and refining an argument.
+  - 2. *Dispositio*: organizing an argument for greatest effect.
+  - 3. *Elocutio* (style): presenting the argument.
+  - 4. *Memoria*: learning and memorizing the speech.
+  - 5. *Actio* (delivery): gestures, pronunciation, tone, and pace.

 Some great examples of presentations: